ivkalita/web-game/doc/api.md

 ### StartGame
 This method allows the owner to start the game.
-Below you can see method signature.
+Its signature is shown below.
 ```c++
 Response StartGame(UserInfo owner, GameInfoAll game)
 ```